 The Logitech C920x is one of the most well-known webcams in the world.
-Released in 2012, this webcam is almost 10 years old.
+Released in 2012, this webcam is 10 years old.
 However, despite its age, it is still heralded as one of the best webcams on the market, and there is no shortage of C920 clones to prove it.
 There are literally hundreds of webcam reviews scattered on the internet, and almost all of them are in favor of this workhorse.

 The short answer is a resounding Yes.
 Despite its age and many flaws, you really can’t go wrong with this webcam, especially for the price it goes for these days.
 I should mention that there are a few different versions of the C920x –